Friday, 16 May 2025

 More than 25 years after the release of Air’s seminal debut album, the French duo enlist Vegyn to breathe new life into Moon Safari.
 They sit down together to discuss the process.
 (Mixmag)

-What’s inspiring DJ Python?
+What’s Inspiring DJ Python?

 The much-loved NYC producer/DJ pioneered the deep reggaeton sound.
 Turns out he’s also into incense, biblical phrases and music from the Romantic period.
 (The Face)